saurav-dhait/Binary_Beasts/README.md

-# AGILE LMS - Learning Management System
+# AGILE LMS - Learning Management System [Hackathon Project]

+Hackathon task - Build a LMS for teacher and students

+Solution :-
-AGILE LMS is a modern Learning Management System designed to revolutionize the education experience for both students and teachers.
+AGILE LMS , A modern Learning Management System designed to revolutionize the education experience for both students and teachers.

 ## Prerequisites